entanglr/mediawiki-api-mcp/README.md

 # MediaWiki API MCP Server

-A Model Context Protocol (MCP) server that allows LLMs like Claude to interact with MediaWiki installations through the MediaWiki API as a bot user.
+A Model Context Protocol (MCP) server that allows LLMs to interact with MediaWiki installations through the MediaWiki API as a bot user.

 ## Features